-ACLED Conflict Trends reports are monthly updates on political violence and conflict events in African states.
+ACLED Conflict Trends reports are monthly updates on political violence, protest, and conflict events in African states.
 They are based on real-time data, and compare current trends and patterns to historical dynamics in key focus countries.

 ACLED Regional and Country Reports provide detailed conflict profiles for selected African regions and countries in the dataset.
 Historical patterns of violence, regional dynamics and key actors are explored.

 ACLED Working Papers explore different methodological and thematic issues highlighted by the data collection project.
 Working papers published to date include analyses of the role of distinct actors, actor types and sources in coding.